praneeth-rdy/ubuntu-info/nodejs/readme.txt

 nodejs version: 10.19.0

+*** To use the env files in backend (ex: expressjs),
+1) You need to install an additional dependency 'dotenv'
+2) Then configure as: require('dotenv').config({path: '<path-to-envfile>'})
+3) The above configuration should be done as early as possible in the main running code to make the process.env available for major chunk of code

 While we export functions in nodejs, module.exports will be exported.
 So either we can export default function by directly assigning it to module.exports